- Purchase the complete Expat Arrivals Moscow Guide (PDF)

 + PRO: Many winter and summer outdoor activities

 The climate in Moscow is fairly extreme.
-Winter can be beautiful in Moscow with blue skies and sunshine on the white snow.
+Winter weather can be beautiful in Moscow with blue skies and sunshine on the white snow.
 Cross-country skiing is popular with expats and ice-skating is possible all over the city as many playgrounds are made into ice-rinks.
 Summer is a great time to explore Moscow as the city is generally quieter.
 There are lakeside and river beaches in Moscow where expats and locals alike can take advantage of the good weather.

 - CON: Long winters

 The extreme winter weather can make living in Moscow challenging for most of the year.
+Expats should make sure to have enough thick and warm winter clothing to get them through.

-Crime in Moscow
+Safety in Moscow

 + PRO: Low crime rate